Top tech stocks are in correction territory. Here's why - KESQ

 Top tech stocks are in correction territory.
 Here’s why

-Apple shares are down more than 15% from their January high.
-Amazon’s stock is off 11% from a recent peak in early February.
-And chipmaker Nvidia has seen its shares plunge nearly 19% since the middle of last month.
+Apple shares are down more than 18% from their January high.
+Amazon’s stock is off 12% from a recent peak in early February.
+And chipmaker Nvidia has seen its shares plunge 24% since the middle of last month.

 Breaking it down: Investors have become increasingly worried that the reopening of many big economies later this year will lead to a spike in prices as people rush out to restaurants and book vacations.
 That could put pressure on central banks like the Federal Reserve to hike interest rates sooner than expected.